stllfe/calm/README.md

     *   **Energy-Based Training**, a principled and likelihood-free method for generative modeling.
     *   **BrierLM**, a new metric for calibrated, likelihood-free evaluation of language models.
     *   **Temperature Sampling** for controlled, high-quality text generation using only a black-box sampler.

-An in-depth explaination of CALM is available [here](https://shaochenze.github.io/blog/2025/CALM).

 ## Getting Started